-This event is being run in partnership with Devon Partnership NHS Trust.
+This event was run in partnership with Devon Partnership NHS Trust.

 Room 3.06 South Cloister’s, St Luke's Campus, Exeter, EX1 2LU

 This intensive, five-day course on advanced aspects of Liaison Psychiatry has run for more than 20 years.
 Previously in Manchester under the leadership of Professor Else Guthrie, the course moved to Exeter in 2017 but kept its highly successful format and many of the same speakers.

 The Exeter Advanced Course in Liaison Psychiatry 2018 took place on 11th - 15th June.